-- Abstracts are welcome from all sectors across Australia and internationally. - Abstracts must be submitted by 9am, Monday 6 February 2023. - Your abstract must be submitted using an online form. - Proposal notifications will be sent from mid-February 2023.
+- Abstracts are welcome from all sectors across Australia - Abstracts must be submitted by 5pm Friday 7 February 2025.
+No extensions to this deadline will be granted. - Your abstract must be submitted using the application forms on the NADA website - If your abstract focuses on research, submit using this form - If your abstract focuses on practice, service delivery or policy, use this form - Proposal notifications will be sent mid-February 2025